Storage: local drives

 Small learning curve (must copy files before and after the job).

-is the temporary directory.
-It is per-user (not per-job), if
+/tmp is the temporary directory.
+It is ramdisk on diskless nodes.

-you get two jobs running on the same node, you get the same /tmp
+It is per-user (not per-job), if you get two jobs running on the same

-It is automatically removed once the last job on a node finishes.
+Everything is automatically removed once the last job on a node finishes.

 Nodes with local disks

-hard disk.
-You can use --tmp=nnnG
+You can use --tmp=nnnG (for example --tmp=100G).
+You can use

-doesn’t allocate this space just for you: it’s shared among
+--tmp doesn’t allocate this space just for you: it’s shared among

 all users, including those which didn’t request storage space.
 So,

 you might not have as much as you think.
-Beware and handle out of
+Beware and handle “out of

 Nodes without local disks

-, but it is an in-memory ramdisk.
+You can still use /tmp, but it is an in-memory ramdisk.
 This

 means it is very fast, but is using the actual main memory that is